maverickbear/sparefinance/docs/BILLING_SETUP.md

 ### Test Flow

 1. Sign up a new user
-2. Go to `/pricing`
+2. Go to `/select-plan` (user will be redirected here if no subscription)
 3. Select a plan (Basic or Premium)
 4. Use test card `4242 4242 4242 4242`
-5. Complete checkout
+5. Complete checkout (trial starts immediately)
-6. Verify subscription in `/billing`
+6. Verify subscription status is "trialing" in `/billing`
+7. After 30 days (or use Stripe test clock to advance), subscription becomes "active"
-7. Test webhook by updating subscription in Stripe Dashboard
+8. Test webhook by updating subscription in Stripe Dashboard
+9. Test subscription management via Stripe Customer Portal

 ## Troubleshooting